 - some websites are completely outdated (aka “ghost towns”), and their website owners know that.
 I don’t know the site owners’ business goals, maybe they just want a presentation website and don’t care about SEO-based organic traffic, or perhaps they just moved on to other ventures.

-Want a detailed review of your own website?
+Want a detailed review of your own photography website?

 Do you want to see how your site stacks up to these ones?

-Get a professional review of your photography website to get a clear idea of what you need to improve, or explore my other web-design services for photographers.
+Get a professional review of your photo website to get a clear idea of what you need to improve, or explore my other web-design services for photographers.